USS Patterson (DD-392): 1942

 In the following weeks, her duties included convoy of reinforcements for the garrison on Canton Island, Phoenix Group, and hasty voyage repairs at Pearl Harbor.
 She departed 5 February 1942 bound in the screen of cruiser Pensacola for rendezvous with the Lexington carrier task group in the southwest Pacific.
 She rescued a Lexington pilot as air strikes were launched on the Japanese stronghold at Rabaul, New Britain, 20 February.
 The carriers rained devastation on the Japanese bases at Lae and Salamaua, New Guinea, 10 March, then proceeded to Pearl Harbor.

 Patterson sailed from Pearl Harbor 7 April for overhaul in the Mare Island Naval Shipyard.
-She returned to Pearl Harbor 17 May and was underway five days later, en route by way of Noumea, New Caledonia, to join Admiral Richmond K. Turner’s Expeditionary Task Force preparing in Australia for the invasion of the Solomons.
+She returned to Pearl Harbor 17 May and was underway five days later, en route by way of Nouméa, New Caledonia, to join Admiral Richmond K. Turner's Expeditionary Task Force preparing in Australia for the invasion of the Solomons.
 On 22 June she got underway from Brisbane for final staging and amphibious warfare rehearsals in the Fiji Islands, then set course in the screen of attack transports carrying Marines to the Solomon Islands.